alexdarie/alexdarie/README.md

 The 'things' that might have made you end up on my account are in the *bbu-campus*.
 Enjoy!

-If I did something to impress you and you pass the [vibe check on Spotify](https://open.spotify.com/playlist/4zcK4UhuPBS7nU5XyVnDXs?si=c7ee4852128c408d), then leave me a [message](https://www.instagram.com/_alexdarie/).
+If I did something to impress you and you pass the [vibe check on Spotify](https://open.spotify.com/playlist/4zcK4UhuPBS7nU5XyVnDXs?si=c7ee4852128c408d),  leave me a [message](https://www.instagram.com/_alexdarie/).